-Stalks Vs. Sprouts
+Trimming Stalks Versus Sprouts

-If you wish to shorten the length of the stalks, you can cut them and then transplant the cut halves in water or soil to create another arrangement.
+- If you wish to shorten the length of the stalks, cut them and then propogate the cut halves in water or soil to create another arrangement.

-Importance of Trimming Your Plant
+Importance of Pruning Your Bamboo Plant

 Trimming encourages new growth and is necessary as your plant ages.
 The sprouts continue to grow while the stalk remains the same height and thickness.
 This can cause arrangements to eventually become top heavy and necessitates a trim.

 - This is the area where new roots will form and soon give you a new plant.
 That's why it's important that you cut the sprout so the entire node stays intact with the cutting.

-Some people insist you must cut a sprout at an angle in order for it to root.
+- Some people insist you must cut a sprout at an angle in order for it to root.
 This isn't true.
 You can cut the sprout either straight or at an angle and still have a good root system grow from the cut.

 - If you don't want more growth on your plant, then use paraffin to seal the wound left by cutting the sprout off of the shaft.

-Change the Shape of Your Plant
+Change the Shape of Your Lucky Bamboo Plant

 If you decide you no longer like the way your lucky bamboo arrangement looks, you can make a drastic change by cutting the all of the sprouts back to the stalk.
 In this case, you'll want to trim the sprouts flush with the stalk.
 Because you've trimmed the sprout so close to the stalk, new sprouts might not grow from the trimmed area.